williamkohler/auto_agent/README.md

-# Auto-Agent
+# Auto Agent

-Auto Agent allows for administrative users to assign artists to other users.
+Auto Agent allows administrative users to assign artists to other users.
 When an artist is assigned to a user, they can then see all details regarding the artist's upcoming performances and top albums (provided by last.fm).